dxAyush/dxayush/README.md

 This is my first ever website.
 I know it's not perfect, but it's something new for me, and I'm still learning.

-This is not my main page yet.
+This is  my main page yet.
 I am currently working on my main website, where I will showcase my projects and the things I build.

 This page is just a trial page so I can learn how to build websites and redirect visitors to my LinkedIn profile.